samzapo/samzapo.github.io/index.md

-## Samuel Zapolsky's Homepage     |      Positronics Lab @ GWU
+## Samuel Zapolsky Ph.D.
+Homepage
 ![GWU 2016](https://samzapo.github.io/images/samzapo-small.jpg)

+## Recent Info

+I am currently a Research Scientist at Toyota Research Institute (TRI) working on the Shared Autonomy (Robotics) Team.

+## About Me

-My research is focused on discovering how to get robot behavior in simulation to match reality—and vice versa.
+My research is focused on bridging the gap between simulation and reality.

 My work in robotics has focused on control and simulation for quadrupedal robots (of which I have constructed several successful physical designs).